amaabalo/hw02/README.md

    shown variable declarations are the only variable declarations contained in this code.
 How much total space is required for the variables in this code when the program is executed?

+   At any block, the maximum number of integer local variables visible is 6 (from **D**).
+So, the total space required is 24 bytes.

 2. Recall that the values of local variables for each call to a subroutine are stored on the stack in a stack frame (aka activation